chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 1. Transfer the `tar` bundle to one of the Chef Automate HA Frontend Nodes using the following command:

     ```bash
-    scp -i <path to your .pem file> <path to backup.tar.gz> ec2-user@<IP>:/home/ec2-user
+        scp -i /path/to/key /path/to/backup-file user@host:/home/user
     ```

 1. Transfer the `bootstrap.abb` file to all the Chef Automate HA FrontEnd Nodes (both Chef Automate and Chef Infra Server) using the following command:

     ```bash
-    scp -i <path to your .pem file> <path to bootstrap.abb> ec2-user@<IP>:/home/ec2-user
+        scp -i /path/to/key /path/to/bootstrap.abb user@host:/home/user
     ```

-1. Go to Bastion
+1. Go to Bastion and:
-    - Create a .toml (say os_config.toml) file in the Bastion host, copy the following contents, and then patch this file in all the OpenSearch nodes.
+    - Create a `.toml` (say os_config.toml) file in the Bastion host.
+Once done, copy the following contents to the `.toml` file and patch the file in all the OpenSearch nodes.

     ```bash
     [path]